Hoverbear/rust-education-paper/paper.md

 Of particular interest is `rustc`'s "Borrow Checker" which analyzes and understands the pointer system and is able to verify data safety, even across multiple threads.
 The borrow checker is an area of active research [@patina] and has thus far proven itself sound.

-As a result of the static analysis done by `rustc` it is able to infer information about (but not limited to):
+As a result of the static analysis done by `rustc` it is able to infer information about (but is not limited to):

-* Unused variables and functions.
+* Unused results, variables and functions.
 * Unreachable code.
 * Unsafe pointer sharing (multiple mutable pointers.)
-* Unused `Result`s.
-* Incorrect type matching.
+* Incorrect type matching and lossy casts.
-* Lossy casts.
-* Use after free errors.
+* Use-after-free errors.
 * Unclear lifetimes (asking for either clarity or refactoring.)

 # Threads that don't Bite